Listen to an audio file of this tool.

 - Keep your questions or comments brief and engaging.
 When you are intentionally initiating a family conversation to teach your child how to appropriately share, ensure that it’s developmentally appropriate and something your child can replicate easily.
 For example, if you choose your child’s favorite topic, then challenge yourself to share only one or two sentences and ask a question.
 For example, “I love how you’ve organized your crafting supplies.
 Do you have a next project in mind?”

 - Follow up when your child makes mistakes to help them repair harm.
 Mistakes are a critical aspect of social learning.
-Plus, we all have our moments when we hurt another.
-But it’s that next step that they take that matters in repairing the friendship.
-You child will need support and practice to repair their relationships.
+Plus, everyone has moments when they’ve hurt another.
+But, it’s that next step that they take that matters in repairing the friendship.
+Your child will need support and practice to repair their relationships.

 Practice can take the form of pretend play, cooperatively working together, or trying out a new skill with you as a coach and ready support.
 Practice is necessary in order for children to internalize new skills.
 Practice grows vital new brain connections that strengthen each time your child works hard to perform the new action.

 - Recognize effort.
-Frequently, we offer feedback on what children are not doing right, but how often do we recognize when they are working on their behaviors?
-Recognize effort by saying “I notice…” like: “I noticed how you used an I-message with your sister when you got frustrated.
+Frequently, children get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
+Recognize effort by saying “I notice…” like, “I noticed how you used an I-message with your sister when you got frustrated.
 That’s excellent!”

 - Discuss a few simple rules with your child in advance of a playdate.
 Instead of feeling like you have to highly supervise every moment of play, go over a few basic rules to set up your child and their friend for success.
 You might want to begin with saying, “Each family has different rules.
 Let’s figure out a few for our house that make the most sense.
 How about we play safe?”
 Then, talk about what playing safe means to you for example, “We don’t climb on the furniture” or “We stay on the first floor.”
 When the friend arrives, welcome them in, share your excitement for a great time, and then partner with your child to communicate those few rules you’ve discussed.
 You might say to your child, “Do you remember what we talked about to keep you both safe?”

-Our children have plenty of time for screen time.
+Children have plenty of time for screens.
 Playdates should not be one of them if you want to maximize your child’s social learning.
 Adopt the motto: “Friends before screens.”
 Perhaps get out some novelty toys that haven’t been opened yet or some creative playthings to attract their attention and interest, put away the screens, and allow them time to work out what they’ll do.